-We have audited the financial statements of The Cambridge Theological Federation (the charitable company) for the year ended 31 August 2020 which comprise the statement of financial activities (including income and expenditure account), the balance sheet, statement of cash flows and the related notes, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice), and the Statement of Recommended Practice: Accounting and Reporting by Charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102) (effective 1 January 2019).
+We have audited the financial statements of The Cambridge Theological Federation (the charitable company) for the year ended 31 August 2021 which comprise the statement of financial activities (including income and expenditure account), the balance sheet, statement of cash flows and the related notes, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice).